sergeysychov/behaviour_inject/README.md

 ```csharp
 new Context(ContextScope.YourScope);
 ```
-Then you should specify InjectorBehaviour to use this context by setting сorresponding context name.
+Then you should specify InjectorBehaviour to use this context by setting сorresponding scope.
-If no argument is passed context is named "default".
+If no argument is passed context will have Default scope.

-You can not have multiple contexts with the same name.
+You can not have multiple contexts with the same scope at one.

 It is also possible to destroy context (if it's bound to scene for example) simply by calling context.Destroy() method.

-You may create parent context that allows share dependencies between multiple contexts:
+You may create parent context that allow you to share dependencies between multiple contexts:

 ```charp
 new Context(ContextScope.MyScope, ContextScope.Parent);
 ```
-After this any dependency that wont be found in 'MyScope' will be searched in 'Parent' scope.
+After this any dependency that won't be found in 'MyScope' will be searched in 'Parent' scope.
 You may feel free to add any number of scopes to the ContextScope enumeartion.

 ## Interfaces ##